 Announcement: In addition to the 20 students who will receive the $1K PURS award, a smaller, select cohort of PURS applicants may receive a "competitive without funding" notification.
 This means that these students' applications were judged to be worthy of funding by the selection committee, but unfortunately there were not enough resources available to award them the $1K scholarship.
 Students in this category will be encouraged to find another way to go forward with the research project, such as enrolling in independent study, securing funds through another source, or volunteering to work without a stipend on the project.
 Students who are able to conduct the research in some other fashion will be considered PURS participants, and will be invited to all the PURS activities including the spring 2018 kickoff event, and be entitled to all other privileges associated with the PURS program.

 Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutitional Review Board (IRB) prior to initiating your research.
 Please reference the University's IRB policy before submitting your research proposal.

 - Students admitted to the program must perform at least 7 hours of research a week/total of 100 hours per semester under guidance of a faculty member

-- Students are expected to attend the PURS fall 2017 kickoff event during the first week of the fall semester, and at the end of the semester, complete a reflection piece on their research experience and submit a final online survey assessing the research experience; PURS students are encouraged to also develop a research poster for Undergraduate Research Day in October 2017.
+- Students are expected to attend the PURS spring 2018 kickoff event during the first week of the spring semester, and at the end of the semester, complete a reflection piece on their research experience and submit a final online survey assessing the research experience; PURS students are encouraged to also develop a research poster for Undergraduate Research Day in October 2018.

 - PURS recipients' names, faculty mentors' names, research descriptions, and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure, and Facebook page